kliewkliew/sparkfundamentalsi/README.md

   --master local[4] \
   SparkStreaming/target/scala-2.10/spark-streaming-project_2.10-1.0.jar
 ```
+Exit the stream terminal when you are satisfied.

 #### Exercise 4.4: Spark GraphX program to compute the page rank of users in a sample social network graph ####
 *The following exercise uses computes the page rank of users in a social network.
 It computes on a small set of data but can be applied to social networks such as Twitter and other graph relationships.*